Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 ## Overview

-This project explores the [TTC Subway Delay Data](https://open.toronto.ca/dataset/ttc-subway-delay-data/) provided by the Toronto Transit Commission.
-By applying machine learning techniques and visual analytics, our team will identify patterns and potential predictive signals for subway delays, focusing on time-based features and operational categories.
+This project analyzes the TTC Subway Delay Data using time-based and operational features.
+Our focus is to uncover predictive signals around subway disruptions, evaluate delay classification models, and surface insights that could inform both TTC operations and trip planning for riders.

 ---